Thread Brow Lift in Scottsdale, AZ 85260

 Step 3: What Happens as the Threads Dissolve

-Over the following six months, the PDO threads break down through a natural metabolic process into water and carbon dioxide.
-The real value is what happens because they were there: the body responds to their controlled placement by activating fibroblasts — the cells responsible for collagen production.
-This leads to gradual new collagen formation and improvement in skin density and firmness in the brow and forehead area (Suh et al., 2015).
+Over six months, the PDO threads break down into water and carbon dioxide.
+The body responds to their placement by activating fibroblasts — the cells responsible for collagen — which gradually improves skin density and firmness in the brow and forehead area (Suh et al., 2015).

 Thread Brow Lift Results — What to Expect